dtinit/data-transfer-project/Documentation/Keys.md

  - **Security** Sharing keys is bad for security.

-But this does mean that to run an instance of DTP you need to do some leg work to aquire and mange keys.
-We encourage all provideres to keep up to date instructions about how aquire keys in each provider's directory.
+But this does mean that to run an instance of DTP you need to do some leg work to acquire and manage application credentials.
+We encourage all providers to keep up to date instructions about how acquire application credentials in each provider's directory.

+API keys usually are just the OAuth App Key and Secret for your app.
+But DTP supports arbitrary authorization mechanism, and so the exact form the key is dependent on the autorizatin technology each providers uses.

  - [Flickr](../extensions/data-transfer/portability-data-transfer-flickr#keys)
  - [Google](../extensions/data-transfer/portability-data-transfer-google#keys)